|My Favourite Planet > English > People > |

 Both Foerster and Overbeck discussed similar scenes on a number of ancient vases.
-Plouton and Persephone are depicted in a quadriga in a similar way, but accompanied by Hekate and Hermes, on a 4th century BC Apulian red-figure volute krater attributed to the Iliupersis Painter, now in the British Museum.
+Plouton and Persephone are depicted in a quadriga in a similar way, but accompanied by Hekate and Hermes, on an Apulian red-figure volute krater, 370-350 BC, attributed to the the Iliupersis Painter, now in the British Museum.
 Inv.
 No. 1885,0314.1 (Vase F 277, not on display).

 |Notes, references and links

 1. The discovery of the Demeter of Knidos statue

 The site of the ancient Carian city of Knidos (Κνίδος; Latin, Cnidus) is on the Datça peninsula at Yazıköy, in the Datça district, Muğla Province, Turkey, south of Bodrum.
 The sanctuary of Demeter was on an elevated area 74 metres long and 40 metres wide at the east of the city.
 Newton referred to the sanctuary as the Temenos of Demeter, Persephone, and Pluto Epimachos (Πλούτων Ἐπίμαχος, open to attack), after his discovery of an inscribed base of Parian marble dedicated to Demeter, Persephone, Pluto Epimachos and Hermes, by Sostratos, son of Lachartos (British Museum, Inv.
 No. 1859,1226.45, Inscription 811).